 Clematis ‘Henryi’ is a time tested favorite!
-Profuse, showy, eight-sepaled, 6-8″ in diameter, white flowers with purplish brown anthers cover this vine in summer.
-Blooms on this cultivar comes primarily from the previous year’s stems in early summer, but also occurs in a second flush later in the summer on the new (current year’s) growth.
+Profuse, showy, eight-sepaled, 6-8″ in diameter, white flowers with purplish-brown anthers cover this vine in summer.
+Blooms on this cultivar come primarily from the previous year’s stems in early summer but also occurs in a second flush later in the summer on the new (current year’s) growth.
 This clematis can be trained to climb a wall, trellis, fence, arbor, porch or lamppost.
-Can also be planted to sprawl over and through large shrubs or over old tree stumps Provides height and good architectural framework for small gardens.
+It can also be planted to sprawl over and through large shrubs or over old tree stumps Provides height and good architectural framework for small gardens.
 An excellent vine for long-lasting, often spectacular, summer bloom.

 Pruning Group 2 – These cultivars produce early-season bloom on the previous season’s growth and late-season flowers on new growth.
 Generally, these cultivars are only pruned to shape.
 In the early spring (February or March), prune them lightly above the first pair of new swollen leaf buds, removing about 12 inches from each shoot.
 Also, remove any dead or weak stems at this time.